top of page

 Know your market intimately and establish that there’s a real need for what you’re offering.

+No, really, do people want what you have?
+Do some basic research and ask.
 I often tell startups to find a problem and then solve it.
 There are many; take your pick.

 Low-cost ways to validate demand